sailthru/stolos/README.md

   template.

 In addition to these defaults, each task in the tasks.json configuration may also contain a custom `job_id` template.
+See section:
+[Configuration: Tasks, Dependencies,
+...](README.md#configuration-tasks-dependencies-and-the-tasksjson-file)
-See "Configuration: Tasks" for details.  # TODO link
+for details.

 Configuration: Tasks, Dependencies and the tasks.json file